Even though I am truly thankful for how much better I feel these days, I’ve come to accept that I will probably always feel some level of symptoms.

 They no longer disable me, most days.
 But can I live the way I used to?
 No, not really.
-I live differently.
+I have learned to adjust, honestly.
 I make decisions constantly to push or rest.
-I can’t zoom through life.
-I can’t care about things I used to fret about… I just can’t.
+I can’t zoom through life with limitless energy.
+I can’t care about every little thing I used to fret about… I just can’t.

 And I’m different in my spirit, too.
 Even when I am having a really good time… like laughing uncontrollably, and I see from the corner of my eye, a person who seems to be struggling… something in me truly aches too.